rickyzhang82/tethering/README.md

 Apple require you to reinstall the apps in development every 2 weeks - just build/run the app again via Xcode to refresh.

+Forked from https://github.com/rickyzhang82/tethering, I've added logic to allow the proxy server to run in background continuously